MetPX/sarracenia/docs/source/Reference/sr_post.7.rst

    are forwarded to the client.
 When there are many users interested in only small subsets of data, the savings in traffic are large.

-Fingerprint Winnowing (use of the integrity_ header) Each product has an integrity fingerprint and size intended to identify it uniquely, referred to as a *fingerprint*.
+Fingerprint Winnowing (use of the identity_ header) Each product has an identity fingerprint and size intended to identify it uniquely, referred to as a *fingerprint*.
 If two files have the same fingerprint, they are considered equivalent.
 In cases where multiple sources of equivalent data are available but downstream consumers would prefer to receive single notification messages